nhlanhlamoyana/AirBnB_clone_v2/README.md

-This is a readme on airbnb mysql project
+This is a read me